Hetzner Provider

 - API token â Create one in the Hetzner Cloud Console â Project â Security â API Tokens (read/write permissions)

-- Talos ISO â A Talos Linux ISO must be available in your Hetzner Cloud project (x86 default:
+- Talos ISO or Schematic â Either a Talos Linux ISO must be available in your Hetzner Cloud project (x86 default:

 ksailCLI operations